 - Recent purchases

-This form of evidence can be embarrassing to those accused because it may involve the pulling of records from employer databases.
-This can potentially lead to conflicts with the defendant’s employer, who may learn their employee is under investigation for a sex crime.
+This evidence-gathering phase of a sex crime investigation can be embarrassing to those accused because it may also involve pulling records from employer databases.
+This can potentially lead to conflicts with the defendant’s employer, who may be uncomfortable to learn that their employee is under investigation for a sex crime.